jenav/labwc-ws4waybar/README.md

 	</details>

-- Adjust the workspaces names in `ws_labwc` and `ws_unique` to match their names as defined in the labwc `rc.xml` config file.
+- Modify the workspaces names in the scripts `ws_labwc` and `ws_unique` to match the names defined in your labwc `rc.xml` config file (usually in `~/.config/labwc/rc.xml`).

 - Add the custom modules to your waybar config.
-One per workspace. **ADJUST wtype commands to match YOUR labwc KEYMAPS!**
+One per workspace. **Adjust the wtype commands to match your labwc keymaps as defined in your labwc/rc.xml file**

 I provide my snipets as an example: